PashavanBijlert/MuSkeMo/README.md

 To download: Download the latest release on the right, under "Releases"

 To install: In Blender, go to Edit > preferences > Add-ons and then click "Install...", and then select your downloaded zip file.
+Then type in "MuSkeMo" in the search bar of the addon window, and enable the plugin by pressing the check mark.

 This README is currently very short and incomplete, more details will be added in due course.
 A video tutorial will be uploaded that demonstrates the functionality of the plugin.